This page is sponsored by:

 biography

-Almost inexplicably, Gavin's acting career began to fade in the later 1960s.
-He had a couple of short-lived television series, including Destry (aired February through May 1964) and Convoy (September through December 1965).
-With the cancellations of these shows and the end of his contract with Universal following the release of Thoroughly Modern Millie (1967; with Julie Andrews and Mary Tyler Moore), Gavin was soon off to Europe to star in couple of low-budget French-Italian spy thrillers.
-Gavin's career was looking up in 1970 when Albert R. Broccoli and Harry Saltzman, producers of the James Bond series, signed him to replace George Lazenby as James Bond in Diamonds Are Forever (1971; with Jill St. John and Lana Wood).
-However, at the last minute Broccoli and Saltzman offered Sean Connery a huge salary to return to the role, knocking Gavin out of the job.
+However, after several high-profile pictures, Gavin's acting career began to fade in the early 1960s with the end of his first Universal contract.
+He signed again with the studio in 1964 following his short-lived ABC western Destry (1964).
+Universal cast him in the lead role in the NBC war drama Convoy (1965) and in Universal's musical comedy Thoroughly Modern Millie (1967; with Julie Andrews and Mary Tyler Moore).
+As his contract with Universal was non-exclusive, Gavin was soon off to star in the Mexican production Pedro Paramo (1967) and the Eurospy thriller OSS 117 Murder for Sale (1968; with Margaret Lee and Luciana Paluzzi).
+His career was looking up in 1970 when Albert R. Broccoli and Harry Saltzman, producers of the James Bond series, signed him to replace George Lazenby as James Bond in Diamonds Are Forever (1971; with Sean Connery, Jill St. John, and Lana Wood).
+However, at the last minute Broccoli and Saltzman offered Sean Connery a huge salary to return to the role, knocking Gavin out of the job but not a paycheck, as the producers had to pay off his contract.
 At about the time of the release of Diamonds Are Forever, he was elected president of the Screen Actors Guild, a post at which he served for two years.
+He was also considered for the lead role in Live and Let Die (1973; with Roger Moore), before Roger Moore was cast as James Bond.

 the films of john gavin